Correcting Bias When Using Latent Regressors: Appendix I: Technical Derivations and Estimator Properties

-As above, we may want to calculate our corrected IV estimator over all equally sized partitions of the indicators for estimating $\hat{X}_1$ and $\hat{X}_2$.
-For each such partition take the average of the corrected estimator using $\hat{X}_1$ to instrument for $\hat{X}_2$ and the one using $\hat{X}_2$ to instrument for $\hat{X}_1$, then choose as our estimator the median of all such partition averages.
-In fact, this estimator, which we call $\hat{\beta}^{*}_\text{IV}$, is equivalent to $\hat{\beta}_\text{OLS}^{*}$ (see Appendix II) In other words, the correlation-adjusted OLS estimator and the correlation-adjusted IV estimator are equivalent and below we refer to them together as the corrected estimator.
+Also as above, we may want to calculate our corrected IV estimator over all equally sized partitions of the indicators for estimating $\hat X^{(1)}$ and $\hat X^{(2)}$.
+For each such partition, take the average of the corrected estimate with $\hat X^{(1)}$ as the regressor and $\hat X^{(2)}$ as the instrument and the corrected estimate with $\hat X^{(2)}$ as the regressor and $\hat X^{(1)}$ as the instrument, then choose as our estimator the median of all such partition averages.
+In fact, this estimator, which we call $\hat{\beta}^{*}_\text{IV}$, is equivalent to $\hat{\beta}_\text{OLS}^{*}$ (see below).
+In other words, the correlation-adjusted OLS estimator and the correlation-adjusted IV estimator are equivalent and below we refer to them together as the corrected estimator.

-Despite the equivalence shown between $\hat{\beta}_\text{OLS}^{*}$ and $\hat{\beta}_\text{IV}^{*}$ in the bivariate case, one advantage of the IV approach is the ease with which it can be extended to multivariate regression.
+Despite the equivalence shown between $\hat{\beta}_\text{OLS}^{*}$ and $\hat{\beta}_\text{IV}^{*}$ in the bivariate case, one advantage of the IV approach is the ease with which it can be extended to multivariate regression (discussed more later).
 If one predictor is measured with error, we may either have other ``control'' variables or the predictor measured with error may itself be a control variable in which case adjusting for this may be important to prevent bias in the other coefficient(s) of interest.\footnote{Note in the latter case we may not care about appropriately adjusting the IV coefficient on the predictor that is measured with error.} We may even have multiple predictors measured with error, and believe that we have instruments that are suitable to address this.
-In both the OLS and IV cases, we employ the bootstrap to assess uncertainty, as this row-level resampling allows us to incorporate uncertainty not only in the coefficient estimate but also in the correction factor itself.
+In both the OLS and IV cases, we employ the bootstrap to assess uncertainty, as this row-level resampling allows us to incorporate uncertainty not only in the coefficient estimate but also in the correction factor itself in finite samples.